CGlide/WhatDreamsCost-CSGlide/README.md

 Your global prompt box height is remembered, by the way.
 Toggle back to ON and it goes back to how you had it.

+### Image Anchor (Prompt Relay ON)

+Ok so originally an image and a prompt were welded together.
+One image, one prompt, both starting at the same moment — that was the deal.
+But under the hood those were always two separate systems, they just came as a pair.

+Anchors unweld them.
+Right-click an image segment → **Convert to Image Anchor**, and now that image can sit anywhere on the timeline and it just borrows whatever prompt is already running at that point.
+The prompt box for it goes grey and locked and tells you why: *Image Anchor — no prompt (inherits the previous segment)*.
+Guide Strength still works, so you can dial how hard the image pushes on the shot.

+And here's the bit that confuses people — the length of an anchor means nothing.
+It's a single pinned keyframe at its start position, that's it.
+The width you see on screen is just a grab handle so you can pick it up and drag it around.
+Stretch it wide, squash it small, changes nothing.

+Turn on Prompt Zones and you can actually see how it works.
+Anchors — the ones with the little yellow anchor icon — sit *inside* a zone instead of cutting it in half.
+So you can drop three anchors inside one prompt zone and they all ride the same prompt.
+That's the whole point of them.

+Right-click again to turn it back into a normal image segment.
+And the yellow marking only shows with relay ON — with relay OFF every image is guide-only anyway, so the node doesn't bother drawing it.

 ### Prompt Zones + zone dots

 Turn on Prompt Zones and you get the coloured ribbon on the timeline showing where each prompt applies.